November 5, 2018

 Raqqa city & district

-Central and West
+Central and West (no reports)

 East (Deir Ez-Zor)